publicinnovation/openorg/chapters/2_need-and-opportunity.md

 And yet, we live in an era of disruption.
 When legacy companies fail to adapt their business models to new market conditions, startups can enter the marketplace and not only cannibalize market share faster than at any other point in history, but create new value networks and markets in the process.
 This is known as disruptive innovation.

-According to Harvard Professor and former Mayor of Indianapolis, Stephen Goldsmith:
+According to Harvard Professor and former Mayor of Indianapolis, Stephen Goldsmith (2010):

 >"With a structure designed for a simpler time, government has become ill-equipped to handle the complex task of solving our increasingly intractable social challenges.
-Even more fundamentally, though, government now must deliver its assistance not through traditional rule-bound hierarchical programs but through effective civic entrepreneurs operating in dense social and community networks (p. xxvi)."
+Even more fundamentally, though, government now must deliver its assistance not through traditional rule-bound hierarchical programs but through effective civic entrepreneurs operating in dense social and community networks (xxvi)."

 The same trends we're seeing in the tech sector are just beginning to impact the public sector because our expectations are changing.